 More Minds-on Activities for Teaching Biology

-Multiple hands-on, minds-on activities for teaching biology to high school and middle school students are available at http://serendip.brynmawr.edu/sci_edu/waldron/.
+- multiple minds-on analysis and discussion activities for teaching biology to high school students (and also middle school students and students in college non-major biology courses)

-- overviews of important biological topics, including major concepts, common misconceptions, and suggested learning activities.
+- overviews of important biological topics, including major concepts, common misconceptions, and recommended learning activitiesto help students overcome common misconceptions and develop a genuine solid understanding of important biological concepts

 The topics covered include biological molecules, cellular respiration and photosynthesis, cell structure and function, cell division, genetics, molecular biology, ecology and evolution and human health, biological concepts, and scientific method.